brikis98/terratest/docs/README.md

 ```

 * `layout` - do not change!
+(Layout sets components like a navigation sidebar, page header, footer, etc.)
 * `title` - document title
 * `categories` - the document's category.
-Three categories are in use for now: "getting-started", "features", and "community".
+Four categories are in use for now: "getting-started", "testing-best-practices", "alternative-testing-tools", and "community".
 * `excerpt` - description.
 Try to keep it short.
 * `tags` - check other posts to see common tags, but you can set a new as well.
 * `order` - it is used to sort the documents within collection.